What is a sub-processor under GDPR

 Payment processors that handle transaction data for e-commerce platforms

-GDPR Article 28 establishes the legal foundation for sub-processor relationships, with strict controls in place to prevent unauthorised data processing.
+GDPR Article 28 establishes the legal foundation for sub-processor relationships, with strict controls to prevent unauthorised data processing.
 These requirements ensure compliance with statutory obligations and protect the rights of data subjects throughout the processing chain.

 Controllers can provide either specific authorisation for individual sub-processors or general authorisation for categories of processing activities.
 Both approaches must comply with the laws of the member states, including the UK GDPR, and provide sufficient guarantees for data protection.